-3 Expensive Missteps You're Probably Making With Your Data Backups including accounting records, client files and the like - you should be backing up ALL of that data to your location on a regular basis.
-How frequently?
-That depends on how much you are willing to lose.
-If you could lose a week of data, then back up weekly.
-If the thought of losing a week puts you into fits, then back up daily.
+3 Expensive Missteps You're Probably Making With Your Data Backups how much you are willing to lose.
+If you could lose a week of data, then backup weekly.
+If the thought of that puts you into fits, then backup daily.
 Most cloud providers are savvy enough to have redundant systems and backups of your data - but don't risk it!

 St. Patrick's Day is a good time to remind you that you shouldn't depend on "luck" to protect your data.
-That's why I'm going to share with you 3 common missteps companies make with data backup that you might be making.
+That's why I'm going to share with you 3 common missteps companies make with data backup that you \might\ be making.

 1. Not Doing A Reverse Backup.
-If you use any line of business application in the cloud to store data -
+If you use any line of business application in the cloud to store data - including accounting records, client files and the like, you should be backing ALL of that data back to your location on a regular basis.
+How frequent?
+That depends on